CatBlock/catblock/BUILDING.md

 - ```-devenv``` argument:
   * is optional
-  * specifies, whether an unpacked development environment should be created
+  * specifies, whether an unpacked development environment should be created or not
   * must be one of the following, when ```-devenv``` is defined:
     * ```yes``` => creates an unpacked development environment
     * ```no``` => doesn't create an unpacked development environment